 - Put up a big fence and try not to look at it if you are in the back garden.

-The next time you are looking to buy a house don’t forget to keep a lookout for the house in the neighbourhood to see if homeowners are maintaining them before you say, SOLD.
+The next time you buy a house, don’t forget to look for the houses in the neighbourhood to see if homeowners are maintaining them before you say, SOLD.

-Discussion: Would you buy a house next to or behind another home that looks like a junkyard or in disrepair?
+Discussion: Would you buy a house next to or behind another home resembling a junkyard or in disrepair?

 Share your comments below and any tips you may offer to those in this current situation.